What's a normal chargeback rate on Shopify? (And what triggers the 1% suspension)

 What Shopify Payments actually tracks

-- Dispute rate (chargeback rate).
-Disputes divided by transactions, on a 30-day rolling window.
+Dispute rate.
+Disputes divided by transactions on a 30-day rolling window.

-- Dispute-to-loss ratio.
+Dispute-to-loss ratio.
 How many disputes you win vs. lose.
-A merchant who disputes 100% and wins 60% is treated differently than one who accepts 100%.
+A merchant who disputes 100% and wins 60% is treated very differently from one who accepts 100%.

 The threshold email typically arrives at 0.75% dispute rate.
 It's a warning, not a suspension.
 The "we are reviewing your account" email arrives at 1.0%.
-At that point, Shopify Payments can:
+At that point Shopify Payments can place a reserve on your payouts (10% to 30% of daily sales held), require additional documentation, or in extreme cases terminate Shopify Payments access.

-Losing Shopify Payments doesn't lose your store — you can switch to a third-party gateway — but it's disruptive and usually means 1.5–3% higher processing fees at the replacement gateway.
+Losing Shopify Payments doesn't lose your store.
+You can switch to a third-party gateway.
+But it's disruptive and usually means 1.5% to 3% higher processing fees at the replacement gateway.

 The difference between chargebacks and refund fraud (and why it matters)

 A customer who contacts you for a refund and you accept is a refund.
 A customer who bypasses you and contacts their bank is a chargeback.
-A refund costs you the product and the refund; a chargeback costs you the product, the refund, a $15–$25 fee, and counts against your dispute rate.
+A refund costs you the product and the refund.
+A chargeback costs you the product, the refund, a $15 to $25 fee, and counts against your dispute rate.

 - Your customer is a fraudster (stolen card, friendly fraud, malicious dispute)